MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD10_DEMO.md

     using ProductsWebsite.Tests.Mock;
 ```

-25. In the **ProductControllerTest.cs** code window, locate the following code:
+25. In the **ProductControllerTest.cs** code window, select the following code:
 ```cs
     public void TestMethod1()
     {